Auto Repair - Santa Cruz, California

 Power Steering Fluid

 When this fluid starts to get low you might hear a creaking, or other weird sounds.
-The reservoir to check the levels should be under the bonnet.
+The reservoir to check the levels should be under the hood.
 If it gets low get your vehicle to a mechanic.

 If you check these fluids regularly, you should be able to keep your car running smoothly and have cheaper repair costs.